kotgirep/Short-story-SanDiego/README.md

 ### Feature Engineering

-We can use Linear Regression to predict the house prices and along with that we can find a corelation between categories and draw a heatmap showing correlation between each columns
+We can use Linear Regression to predict the house prices and along with that we can find a corelation between categories and draw a heatmap showing correlation between each columns.Linear regression model to predict a continuous scale variable to use a set of extracted features, whereas Logistic Regression is used to forecast a categorical variable.
+Regression issues are resolved using linear regression, while classification problems are solved using logistic regression.
+So basically logical and linear regression would help to define if particular property is best to buy by spliiting data in test and train.